 ESGold Terminates Earn-In Option Agreement with Nepean Bay Joint Venture

-Vancouver, August 14, 2023 - ESGold Corp. ("ESGold" or the "Company") (CSE:ESAU) (Frankfurt:N2W) (OTC:SEKZF) announces it has elected to terminate the Earn-In Joint Venture Agreement signed on May 30th, 2022, with Nepean Bay Joint Venture for the purpose of jointly exploring and developing the Ottawa River Gold Project.
+VANCOUVER, August 15, 2023 - ESGold Corp. ("ESGold" or the "Company") (CSE:ESAU), (Frankfurt:N2W), (OTC:SEKZF) announces it has elected to terminate the Earn-In Joint Venture Agreement signed on May 30th, 2022, with Nepean Bay Joint Venture for the purpose of jointly exploring and developing the Ottawa River Gold Project.
 As a result of the agreement termination, Nepean Bay Joint Venture will retain 100% ownership of its Ottawa River Gold property interests.

+The decision to terminate the earn-in option joint-venture was based on a detailed review of a positive Preliminary Economic Assessment report related to the Montauban project (see press release dated April 13th, 2023).
+'Considering the scope and size of our Montauban project, Management will focus 100% of its activities on bringing the project into commercial production and generating significant cash-flow.' stated Mr. Jean-Yves Therien, ESGold's president & CEO.

+To view the PEA, we invite you to visit the Company's website at https://esgold.com/operations/Montauban

 About the Company